Battle of Entebbe: Aftermath

 The Entebbe airport was left partially destroyed by the battle.
+Tanzanian soldiers broke into the airport's safe, with one "half colonel" reportedly stealing millions of Ugandan shilling (worth about $55,000 at the time).
 Local residents looted abandoned stores and homes in the town, while TPDF soldiers ransacked the Entebbe State House.
 They dug trenches and established anti-aircraft emplacements around the residence.
 On the morning of 8 April Tanzanian officers held a briefing in the State House for their attack on Kampala.
 Nyerere requested that his commanders leave the eastern road from the city leading to Jinja clear so Libyan troops could evacuate.
 He thought that by allowing them to escape, Libya could avoid humiliation and quietly withdraw from the war.
 Nyerere also feared that further conflict with Libyan troops would incite Afro-Arab tensions and invite the armed belligerence of other Arab states.
 He sent a message to Gaddafi explaining his decision, saying that the Libyans could be airlifted out of Uganda unopposed from the airstrip in Jinja.
 Most of them promptly vacated the capital through the open corridor to Kenya and Ethiopia, where they were repatriated.
 The 208th Brigade moved out of Entebbe for Kampala, leaving behind a single battalion to guard the airport.
 The TPDF advanced into the city on 10 April, with the 208th Brigade attacking from Entebbe.
 It was taken with minimal resistance.
 Combat operations in Uganda continued until 3 June, when Tanzanian forces reached the Sudanese border and eliminated the last resistance.
 The TPDF withdrew from the country in 1981.